These are major tourist attractions, even if they host public institutions.

 In 1974 when Ceausescu couple visited New York, by chance, architect Budisteanu was Elena’s guide.

 At that time Nicolae Ceausescu was still against demolitions.

-But 3 years later, in march 1977, an earthquake partially destroyed Bucharest and he changed his mind.
+But 3 years later, in march 1977, the earthquake that partially destroyed Bucharest changed his mind.

-So the dictator decided to reconstruct the city after the plans from 1935.
+So the communist dictator decided to reconstruct the city after the plans from 1935.

-”If the Americans can, we can too” he said referring to Arsenal neighborhood (nowadays the Parliament Palace).
+”If Americans can, we can too” he said referring to Arsenal neighborhood (nowadays Parliament Palace).